-I don’t know if it’s just me that finds it extremely difficult to follow recipes.
-I’m still not 100% sure why I find it so hard but I think it could be to do with my tendency to overthink (once again, thank you anxiety for that).
+I don’t know if it’s just me that finds it extremely difficult to follow recipes and I’m still not 100% sure why I find it so hard, but I think it could be to do with my tendency to overthink (once again, thank you anxiety for that).
 These are the types of recipes that cause me to go into overdrive and crash:

 – Complex recipes (the ones that have 3 recipes in one)